adrelanos/aeternity-wiki/Merkle-Trees.md

 ***
 ### æternity channels:

 This stores channels by an integer channel ID.
+Channels are also included in the generation of the state-hash that is recorded on the block's header.

 related æ-wiki pages: [Channels](https://github.com/aeternity/wiki/wiki/Channels), [State-Channels](State-Channels)
 ***